Michigan Matters: Pandemic’s Grip Loosens, Leaders Rally Against Asian Hate Crimes

 Then Lisa Gray, Co-Chair of the North American Chinese Coalition and Founder of Dragon Eagle TV-APIA News Network, appeared with Cain to talk about the turmoil and danger many Asian Americans are facing.

-Gray, an American citizen who has spent years helping to grow economic bridges and share culture between China and Michigan, was so concerned she helped organize a Stop Asian Hate rally in Detroit in March and worked with dozens of other local organizations and the city of Detroit to help put the event together.MORE NEWS: Albion College Mandates COVID-19 Vaccinations For Fall Semester
+Gray, an American citizen who has spent years helping to grow economic bridges and share culture between China and Michigan, was so concerned she helped organize a Stop Asian Hate rally in Detroit in March and worked with dozens of other local organizations and the city of Detroit to help put the event together.MORE NEWS: Meijer Offering $10 Coupon If You Get Vaccinated At Any Of Its Locations

 Watch MICHIGAN MATTERS, Sunday ay 7:30am on CBS 62